SAP-samples/ui5-cap-event-app/docs/documentation.md

 A look at the most important implementation aspects of this sample app.

 NOTE: this documentation refers to the JavaScript version of the app, not to the TypeScript code in this branch!
-There is no specific documentation for the TypeScript flavor of this project right now.
+While the overall logic and code is the same, the TypeScript specifics are [documented here](typescript.md).

 ## Content